Shuyifan/EE239-Project-Brain-Mapping-and-Decoding-of-Movement-Related-Information-from-the-Human-EEG/README.md

-# EE239-Project
+# EE239 Project: Deep Learning for Brain Mapping and Decoding of Movement-Related Information from the Human EEG
+## Contruibutors
+Yifan Shu: evanshu@g.ucla.edu <br />
+Ruoyu Peng: jimmypry@g.ucla.edu <br/>
+Haiqi Xiao: haiqixiao@ucla.edu <br/>
+Yifeng Zhang: tjyifengzhang@outlook.com <br />
 ## CNN Part

 ### How to run
 ```
 python Conv_main.py
 ```
-To run different different model, uncomment the corresoponding part in the Conv_main.py.
+To run different different model, uncomment the corresoponding part in the conv_main.py.

+For this project, we used the GPU version of the Tensorflow to boost the running speed.
+Our environment can be shown in detail in Environment.txt.

-### Python Files for this Part
+### Python Files for the Part
 ##### Conv_main.py
 The main program for the code.
 ##### conv_util.py